louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 Case Report

 We report a rare case of a 46-year-old female with the chief complaint of a painful groin mass.
 A diagnosis of a hydrocele was made by point of care ultrasonography in the emergency department after being misdiagnosed by computed tomography scan on two previous occasions.
-WHY SHOULD AN EMERGENCY PHYSICIAN BE AWARE OF THIS?: Point of care ultrasound (POCUS) is a valuable tool for emergency physicians and can lead to quick diagnoses and appropriate management of the patient.
+WHY SHOULD AN EMERGENCY PHYSICIAN BE AWARE OF THIS?
+Point of care ultrasound (POCUS) is a valuable tool for emergency physicians and can lead to quick diagnoses and appropriate management of the patient.
 Using ultrasound in conjunction with other imaging modalities can improve diagnostic accuracy.
 POCUS is portable and a powerful tool for immediate answers, and continues to prove its utility for clinical decision making.

 ---